php42/TPDP-Dev-Tools/README.md

 Dependencies: [open-vcdiff](https://github.com/google/open-vcdiff) and [boost](https://www.boost.org/)
 A C++ 17 compatible compiler is required.

-installing dependencies:
+Installing dependencies:
-you may retarget the msvc project file include directories, or you may install them to the 'deps' folder such that the following paths are valid:
+You may retarget the msvc project file include directories, or you may install them to the 'deps' folder such that the following paths are valid:

-include:
+Include:
 TPDP-Dev-Tools/deps/boost/
 TPDP-Dev-Tools/deps/open-vcdiff/src/

-binaries:
+Binaries:
 TPDP-Dev-Tools/deps/boost/stage/lib/
 TPDP-Dev-Tools/deps/open-vcdiff/build/Release/
 TPDP-Dev-Tools/deps/open-vcdiff/build/Debug/

-you may also run `git submodule update --init --recursive` to obtain open-vcdiff
+You may also run `git submodule update --init --recursive` to obtain open-vcdiff.